THE BEST HOMEMADE CARAMELS

 Creative Ways to Use Your Homemade Caramel

 Caramel is incredibly versatile — use it as a sauce, a candy filling, or a finishing touch.
 Try drizzling your homemade caramel over homemade chocolate turtles for a delicious treat.
 You can also use the caramel to make harvest caramel corn, a tasty snack for gatherings.
-For a fun dessert, try making caramel marshmallow rice krispie balls with your homemade caramel.
+For a fun dessert, try making caramel marshmallow rice krispie balls with your homemade caramel.- Drizzle warm caramel over vanilla ice cream or pound cake for an easy dessert.

 - Use small caramel squares as a candy filling or sandwich them between cookies.